-Any incorporated or non-incorporated not for profit body can apply for a donation.
+Any incorporated or non-incorporated not for profit body can apply for a grant.
 In general this means an organisation will be:

 The Otago Community Trust funding area is principally the provincial district of Otago.
 West Otago, Queenstown and Arrowtown districts are outside our funding boundry.
 We support organisations who work in our defined funding area.
 If your organisation is based outside our funding area we can consider your project, if it can demonstrate that it will be of benefit to Otago.